krischik/SteemRubyTutorial/Documents/Part-5.md

 Since both APIs have advantages and disadvantages I have provided sample code for both APIs so you can decide which is more suitable for you.

+In this installment of the tutorial you learn how to convert Steem and Steem Backed Dollars in order to calculate the account value

 ## Requirements

 You should have basic knowledge of Ruby programming you need to install at least Ruby 2.5 as well as the following ruby gems: